scikit-build/scikit-build-core/README.md

 index = load_reply_dir(reply_dir)
 ```

 This mostly wraps the FileAPI in classes.
 It autoloads some jsonFiles.
+This
+throws an `ExceptionGroup` if parsing files.
+It is currently experimental.

 <!-- prettier-ignore-start -->
 [actions-badge]:            https://github.com/henryiii/scikit-build-core/workflows/CI/badge.svg